mattermost/mattermost-app-test/README.md

 # DEPRECATED

-This repopsitory is no longer used, and the app has moved to https://github.com/mattermost/mattermost-plugin-apps/tree/master/test/app
+This repository is no longer used, and the app has moved to https://github.com/mattermost/mattermost-plugin-apps/tree/master/test/app

 ## Test app for Mattermost